top of page

 Is English spoken in Albania?

-We found this to be quite a challenge as very few people we met could speak English.
-Even in the cell phone shops in Vlora, this was a bit of a struggle!
+We found this to be a challenge at times as very few people we met could speak English.
+From our interaction with other travelers, it seems it will depend on where you find yourself in Albania.
+In larger cities or more touristy areas it's less of a problem.
+We we're a bit surprised to really struggle to find someone who spoke English in almost all the cell phone shops in Vlora.
 Every now and then we’d bump into a younger person who could speak some English and when we did, they were always very friendly and willing to assist or impart some local knowledge.

 Orikum Beach Albania Wildcamping Motorhome Vanlife